Get

 2. Use a Leash Every Time

 Make sure your dog is on a leash every time.
-When they’re such a tiny puppy, it could be tempting to let them out to do their business without having to keep them leashed, and it might even help them find a spot and go to the potty when they don’t feel restricted.
-However, if you don’t start the habit early, they’ll be resistant to using the bathroom on the leash later.
+When they’re such tiny puppies, it could be tempting to let them out to do their business without having to keep them leashed, and it might even help them find a spot and go to the potty when they don’t feel restricted.
+However, if you don’t start the habit early, they may be less comfortable using the bathroom on the leash later.

 So, as much of a hassle as you think that it might be initially, it really pays off in the future.
 Remember to use a harness instead of a collar.
-Harnesses evenly distribute your dog’s weight, not pulling on any particular part of their body.
-A collar will be bound around the neck, causing tension and even damage if the dog is perpetually pulling.
+Harnesses evenly distribute pressure across the body and can help reduce strain on the neck, especially for dogs that pull.
+A collar will be bound around the neck, causing tension and even increasing the risk of neck or airway injury if the dog pulls repeatedly.

 3. Schedule Potty Breaks

 Try to keep your dog on a timed schedule.
 Every dog will be different, so this part is unique.
 Some dogs can hold their pee for an hour or two, while others seem to be going every 5 minutes.
 When they are very small, it will just depend on the individual dog.
-Generally, a puppy needs to go outside every few hours as equal to their age in months.
-So, a 5-month-old puppy needs to be taken out every 5 hours, as well as about 30 minutes after meals.
+Generally, a puppy needs to go outside every few hours, approximately equal to their age in months.
+So, a 5-month-old puppy needs to be taken out every 4-5 hours, as well as about 15-30 minutes after meals.
 But you can also look for cues that they have to go, such as sniffing around and squatting.

 Once you get to know your puppy and their particular cues, you can start to create a routine based on the times they’ve used the bathroom.
 Many dogs give visual signals, so pinpointing a schedule shouldn’t be too hard.
 Granted, if it looks like your dog will go in between, rush them outside so they can piddle on the grass and not your carpet.